photoprism/photoprism/README.md

 It is functionally similar to popular cloud services such as [Flickr](https://www.flickr.com/) or [Google Photos](https://photos.google.com/).
 Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.

-*Note: This software is still under development.
-Please leave a star if you like it.*
+This software is still under development.
 Our goal is to provide the following features for the first release (tested as a proof-of-concept and partly implemented):

 - Easy-to-use Web interface based on [Material Design](https://material.io/)
 - High-performance command line tool